Carbon monoxide: Food science

 Carbon monoxide is used in modified atmosphere packaging systems in the US, mainly with fresh meat products such as beef, pork, and fish to keep them looking fresh.
-The benefit is two-fold: carbon monoxide protects against microbial spoilage and it enhances the meat color for consumer appeal.
+The benefit is two-fold: carbon monoxide protects against microbial spoilage and enhances the meat color for consumer appeal.
 The carbon monoxide combines with myoglobin to form carboxymyoglobin, a bright-cherry-red pigment.
 Carboxymyoglobin is more stable than the oxygenated form of myoglobin, oxymyoglobin, which can become oxidized to the brown pigment metmyoglobin.
 This stable red color can persist much longer than in normally packaged meat.
 Typical levels of carbon monoxide used in the facilities that use this process are between 0.4% and 0.5%.

-The technology was first given "generally recognized as safe" (GRAS) status by the U.S. Food and Drug Administration (FDA) in 2002 for use as a secondary packaging system, and does not require labeling.
+The technology was first given "generally recognized as safe" (GRAS) status by the U.S. Food and Drug Administration (FDA) in 2002 for use as a secondary packaging system, and requires no labeling.
 In 2004, the FDA approved CO as primary packaging method, declaring that CO does not mask spoilage odor.
 The process is currently unauthorized in many other countries, including Japan, Singapore, and the European Union.

 Weaponization

 In ancient history, Hannibal executed Roman prisoners with coal fumes during the Second Punic War.

-Carbon monoxide had been used for genocide during the Holocaust at some extermination camps, the most notable by gas vans in Chełmno, and in the Action T4 "euthanasia" program.
+Carbon monoxide was used for genocide during the Holocaust at some extermination camps, the most notable by gas vans in Chełmno, and in the Action T4 "euthanasia" program.

 History

 Prehistory

-Humans have maintained a complex relationship with carbon monoxide since first learning to control fire circa 800,000 BC.
-Early humans probably discovered the toxicity of carbon monoxide poisoning upon introducing fire into their dwellings.
-The early development of metallurgy and smelting technologies emerging circa 6,000 BC through the Bronze Age likewise plagued humankind from carbon monoxide exposure.
-Apart from the toxicity of carbon monoxide, indigenous Native Americans may have experienced the neuroactive properties of carbon monoxide through shamanistic fireside rituals.
+Man has maintained a complex relationship with carbon monoxide since first learning to control fire circa 800,000 BC.
+Early man probably discovered the toxicity of carbon monoxide poisoning upon introducing fire into his dwellings.
+The early development of metallurgy and smelting technologies emerging circa 6,000 BC through the Bronze Age likewise plagued man from carbon monoxide exposure.
+Apart from the toxicity of carbon monoxide, Native Americans in the United States may have experienced the neuroactive properties of carbon monoxide through shamanistic fireside rituals.

 Ancient history

 Early civilizations developed mythological tales to explain the origin of fire, such as Prometheus from Greek mythology who shared fire with humans.
 Aristotle (384–322 BC) first recorded that burning coals produced toxic fumes.
-Greek physician Galen (129–199 AD) speculated that there was a change in the composition of the air that caused harm when inhaled, and many others of the era developed a basis of knowledge about carbon monoxide in the context of coal fume toxicity.
+Greek physician Galen (AD 129–199) speculated that there was a change in the composition of the air that caused harm when inhaled, and many others of the era developed a basis of knowledge about carbon monoxide in the context of coal fume toxicity.
 Cleopatra may have died from carbon monoxide poisoning.